This article is brought to you by Aura.

 Aura helps ensure that your personal data doesn’t end up in the hands of hackers in the first place.

-With Aura, you get AI-powered digital security tools, including powerful antivirus, a military-grade VPN, and spam text and call blocking, combined with comprehensive identity theft and fraud protection, round-the-clock customer support, and up to $5 million in identity theft insurance coverage for your whole family.
+With Aura, you get AI-powered digital security tools, including powerful antivirus, a military-grade VPN, and optional spam text and call blocking, combined with identity theft and fraud protection, round-the-clock customer support, and up to $1 million in identity theft insurance coverage.

-Safeguard your devices and data with award-winning digital security.
-Try Aura for free.
+Safeguard your devices and data with Aura's award-winning digital security.

 Need an action plan?